PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 dequant-logistic bridge result retention contract above.
 Implement that assignment, rerun the same gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## Terminal dequant-logistic bridge result retention implementation checkpoint

+The sole model-only production call now retains its existing one-counter dictionary as `_terminal_dequant_logistic_mul_quantize_bridge_stats`.
+This is an assignment-only orchestration change.
+The wrapper and indexed owner, optional GraphIndex contract, result schema, rewrite guards, graph mutation, tensor pruning, callback arguments, pass order, captured Swish-closure predecessor, Swish-QDQ-island successor, dependencies, diagnostics, and TensorFlow behavior are unchanged.
+The retained value has no consumer and triggers no additional graph work.

+Implementation validation completed sequentially under `uv`:

+- indexed quantized-logistic and Swish owners plus terminal recovery/ orchestration, architecture, and pass-efficiency gate:
+  `382 passed in 19.29s`
+- branch-changed broad suite plus both indexed owners, terminal recovery/ orchestration, architecture, and pass-efficiency coverage:
+  `1433 passed in 24.66s`

+These are unit, contract, and orchestration checks; this accounting-only change does not claim a new model-corpus run.

+At resume, audit the sole `_optimize_transpose_swish_qdq_nhwc_islands()` result, owner schema, fixed default options, production occurrence, captured dequant-logistic predecessor, and following InstanceNorm-bias boundary before adding characterization.
+Commit and push only; do not create, reopen, or update a pull request.